waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 Screenshots can help to orient the customer, but a screenshot of every field or dialog box is usually not necessary.

 If you include screenshots, place each one directly under the step that it illustrates.
 Do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
 However, ensure that the screenshot accurately reflects the directions and values in the step text.

-For more information, see [Screenshots for Knowledge Center].

 #### Label optional steps
 To indicate that a step is optional, include *(Optional)*, in italics, as a qualifier at the beginning of the step.